 The interface is configurable, with a searchable and customizable dashboard.
 It's worth noting that Internet Explorer isn't supported on Asset Panda’s web application – your team will need to be running on Chrome, Firefox, Safari, Edge, or Opera instead.

 Asset Panda's flexible interface extends to customizable insurance records and work orders.
 Custom fields can be added to each asset entry, each asset category, or all assets.
 Notifications can be set for date-based tasks, like maintenance reminders, or can be triggered when a specific action occurs.

 Reports can be generated in PDF, screen, or CSV formats, and data on assets or locations can be easily exported.

 With Asset Panda's system, missing or unusable assets – called “ghost assets” – can be quickly identified and removed from active status.
 By Asset Panda's estimates, 10-30% of the average business's assets are ghost assets – this means those businesses are overpaying on insurance for assets they can't use, while at the same time missing out on Federal and State tax write-offs.

-Commonly used third-party services that can be directly integrated with Asset Panda include G-Suite, Zebra, Zendesk, ConnectWise and OneLogin.
+Commonly used third-party services that can be directly integrated with Asset Panda include Google Workspace, Jira, Zendesk, Cisco, and DocuSign, among others.

-Granted, a few of the more popular integrations used by many business softwares aren't yet usable: MailChimp, QuickBooks, Salesforce, and Zapier are all listed as “coming soon,” but are not currently available.
+Granted, a few of the more popular integrations used by many business software aren't usable, and show no signs of being added, including MailChimp, QuickBooks, Salesforce, and Zapier.

 Highlight: The Asset Panda Mobile App